plasne/openid-connect/implementation.md

 # Implementation

 This guide walks you through implementing this sample.
+There is also a video showing the implementation [here](https://youtu.be/Sen7H1Uix2k).

 ## AUTH_TYPE